 The attorneys listed on our website are interested in your helping you or a loved one harmed due to the use of this device.
 If you or your loved one has suffered a serious side effect, or wrongful death, contact one of the attorneys listed here.
 You could have a potential Medtronic lawsuit and be entitled to recover monetary compensation for your damages.

-For assistance with your Medtronic Infuse Bone Graft case, click here to find Medtronic Infuse Bone Graft attorneys near you or find attorneys in a different state.
+For assistance with your Medtronic Infuse Bone Graft case, click here to find Medtronic Infuse Bone Graft lawyers near you or find lawyers in a different state.